Have you ever heard of the concept of the morality of wisdom, which is based on the theory that there is no such thing as good or bad?

 Personally, I was raised Catholic and still hold a few of their teachings to be full of insight and wisdom.
-However to live a life of spiritual truth I’m willing to go to great depths and be ruthless in my exploration of what I hold to be true and untrue, and analysis contributes to either reaffirming my belief that I am on the best path, or helps to open my eyes to new perceptions.
+However to live a life of spiritual truth I’m willing to go to great depths and be ruthless in my exploration of what I hold to be true and untrue, and analysis contributes to either reaffirming my belief that I am on the best path or helps to open my eyes to new perceptions.

-At its core morality – religious or otherwise – is basically judgement of other people.
+At its core morality – religious or otherwise – is basically the judgment of other people.
 Morality establishes the idea that there is an objective way to assess another person based on the values they hold.
-This makes morality a tool for the devaluation of other people, to estrange, divide and dehumanize someone in the name of the state, the religion or as a specie at large.
+This makes morality a tool for the devaluation of other people, to estrange, divide and dehumanize someone in the name of the state, the religion, or as a specie at large.
 Once we’ve morally assessed someone, any form of disdain, or even cruelty, can be rationalized (wars, prisoner interrogation tactics, social alienation, etc.)

 And yet the underlying premise behind all the great prophets’ teachings is that of non-judgment, love, respect for others, forgiveness, charity, and tolerance.
 How can that be?
 At some point in time, the original message behind most of these prophet’s words was lost or misinterpreted.